manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 SHOW CHARACTER SET
 ```

-This is currently a placeholder query that does nothing and reports that a UTF-8 character set is available.
-It was added in order to keep compatibility with frameworks and connectors that automatically execute this statement.
+This is currently a placeholder query that does nothing and reports the availability of a UTF-8 character set.
+It was added to maintain compatibility with frameworks and connectors that automatically execute this statement.

 ```sql
 mysql> SHOW CHARACTER SET;